Coding Quests

 state.player = null

-Simple group-based detection.
-Add your player to the "player" group, and every enemy's detection area will find it automatically.
-No singleton references, no hardcoded paths.
+Group-based detection, nothing fancy.
+Add your player to the "player" group and every enemy's detection area finds it automatically.
+No singletons, no hardcoded node paths that snap the moment you reorganize a scene.

-Randomized attack delay.
-Don't attack the instant the player is in range.
-Add a 0.3–0.8 second delay.
-This gives the player time to react and makes the enemy feel like it's "deciding" to attack.
+Don't attack the instant the player enters range.
+Add a randomized 0.3 to 0.8 second delay first.
+The player gets a beat to react, and the enemy looks like it's deciding to attack instead of executing a trigger.

-Circle strafing.
-Instead of running straight at the player and attacking, have the enemy circle to the side.
-It's a simple trigonometry trick that makes enemies look tactical.
+Circle strafing is the other big one.
+Instead of running straight in and swinging, have the enemy sidestep around the player before committing.
+It's basic trigonometry, and it makes enemies look tactical.

-All enemies acting in sync.
+All enemies acting in sync is the one everybody hits first.
 Randomize idle times, patrol speeds, and attack delays.
-Even small variations break the hive-mind feel.
+Even small variation kills the hive-mind look.

 Going Further

-We built a 22-lesson State Machine AI course that covers all of this - from basic patrol to advanced combat AI with circle strafing, combo attacks, knockback physics, and performance optimization.
-Each lesson builds one behavior, and by the end you have a complete, reusable AI system for any 3D game.
+We also built a 22-lesson State Machine AI quest that covers all of it, from basic patrol to combat AI with circle strafing, combo attacks, knockback physics, and optimization.
+Each lesson builds one behavior, and by the end you have a reusable AI system for any 3D game.
+Your enemies stop being target practice.
+Go give them a brain.

 godottutorialenemy-ai3d